Skip to product information

 🎶 Sound type: Clear, warm and bright

-📦 Packaging: Individually
+📦 Packaging: Sold individually

-🎁 Ideal for giving as a gift or treating yourself!
+🎁 Ideal as a gift or a treat for yourself!

 👉 The Mridangam and the Pakhawaj are considered the direct predecessors of the tabla.